act-rules/act-rules.github.io/_rules/explicit-SVG-image-has-name-7d6734.md

 #### Passed Example 2

-The `circle` element has an explicit role of `graphics-symbol` and an accessible name from the `aria-label` attribute that does not contain only whitespace.
+The `circle` element has an explicit role of `graphics-symbol` and an accessible name from the `aria-label` attribute that is not empty.

 ```html
 <p>How many circles are there?</p>